dmitribodiu/90-days-challenge/architecture.md

     Once we have a number of these events on the wall, we might ask: “`What` made these domain events happen?”
 We call these requests Commands in DDD terminology

-    `An event triggers a command`, which initiates some business workflow.
+    `A command triggers an event`, which initiates some business workflow.
     The output of the workflow is some more events.
 And then, of course, those events can trigger further commands.